vrutkovs/blog/content/posts/okd-with-victoriametrics.md

   - serving-certs-ca-bundle
   - kubelet-serving-ca-bundle
 ```
-OKD cluster serve system metrics from kubelet/etcd via HTTPs, so this VMAgent pod will mount CA bundles and secrets to access them.
+OKD cluster serves system metrics from kubelet/etcd via HTTPS, so this VMAgent pod will mount CA bundles and secrets to access them.

-Now we also need an additional, home-grown service to rewrite requests for console.
+Now we also need an additional, home-grown service to rewrite requests for the console.
 The reason being is that OKD console uses Thanos API, connecting to `thanos-querier` so that it could display metrics from system Prometheus and user-level Prometheus.

 In our deployment we don't need it - a single VM cluster is serving all requests.
-As a result, we can deploy a simple nginx to route Thanos API requests to VictoriaMetrics:
+As a result, we can deploy a simple Nginx to route Thanos API requests to VictoriaMetrics:
 ```yaml
 apiVersion: v1
 kind: ConfigMap